vdoubleu/lisp-interp/README.md

 A faux lisp interpreter written in Rust.
 A general programming language with a lisp-like syntax.
 It currently supports basic expressions like while loops, if statements, functions, modules, and variables; as well as standard data types like strings, numbers, booleans, and even lists.

 # Build and Run
  To build the interpreter, first clone the repository.
-Then, simply run `cargo build --release` in the main directory of the project.
-After that, you should be able to find the binary under `target/release`.
+Then, simply run the provided install.sh script like so `./build_install.sh` in the main directory of the project.
+This should build, test, and install the binary into the appropriate location.
+If you would like to install the binary to an alternate location, you made need to modify the script.
+The script will also copy over stdlib files into a standard location.
+If you wish to install these elsewhere, you may need to include the path where you have them installed when you run the interpreter.
+Run `fl --help` for a list of flags available to you for when you run the interpreter.

 # Features
 The most basic program looks like this: